 Driving Under the Influence

-Driving while impaired by drugs or alcohol is incredibly reckless and poses a major threat to the impaired driver and everyone around them.
-In 2019, alcohol was involved in 4% of all reported crashes in North Carolina, but even worse, it was cited in nearly a quarter of all fatal accidents.
+Driving while impaired by drugs or alcohol is incredibly reckless and poses a significant threat to the impaired driver and everyone around them.
+In 2019, alcohol was involved in 4% of all reported crashes in North Carolina, but even worse, it was cited in nearly a quarter of all deadly accidents.
 South Carolina saw a similar trend in 2018, where driving under the influence was the second leading cause of fatal accidents, with more than 200 related deaths.

 Aggressive or Reckless Driving

-- Frequent lane changes, typically without signalling
+- Frequent lane changes, typically without signaling

 - Failing to yield the right of way or otherwise ignoring traffic signals